“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 Celia: “Do you know who controls the trusts Dad set up for us?”

 GM: “Oh.
-That’s… the answer is debt, at least so far as me,” her mom answers with another sigh.
+That’s… the answer is debt, at least so far as me,” Celia’s mom answers with another sigh.

 “Medical debt.
 I was… in the hospital for a very long time.
 And my treatment was, I guess pretty expensive.
 A lot of my time there… is a blur past all the drugs, and… other things, I guess.
 But your father dropped me from his insurance, so I didn’t have any money to pay.”